 I co-founded Aumnia in the summer of 2006.
 Our original idea to replace restaurant pagers with interactive mobile devices didn’t work out too well, so we made a pivot (as the hip investors like to say) to mobile application development.
 Luckily, our pivot coincided with the release of the iPhone, which drove the market for mobile software development.
 While the company continues to build mobile applications, we’ve expanded into web applications, website development, and system integrations.

-When I’m not consumed with the business, keeping up with my wife, four kids and overly energetic labrador mix (who is also way to smart for me) fills the rest of my day.
-In my (limited) spare time around family activities, I like to exercise, read, tinker with software (mostly web technologies), play music and golf.
+When I’m not consumed with the business, keeping up with my wife, kids and overly energetic labrador mix (who is also way to smart for me) fills the rest of my day.
+In my (limited) spare time around family activities, I like to exercise, read, tinker with software (mostly web technologies), play music, and golf.

 By the way, if you’re curious as to why I started this site, you should read this article for a little background.